 After you incorporate, you are also well-advised to establish Assignment of Intellectual Property Agreements with your business partners and Non Disclosure Agreements to help keep company trade secrets and ideas owned by the company.

-Even if you add partners or want to provide incentives for key staff, that can be accomplished through amending and restating your LLC operating agreement in the future.
+Even if you add partners or want to provide incentives for key staff, you can accomplish that through amending and restating your LLC operating agreement in the future.
 The Delaware LLC is great protection and very flexible when drafting.

 Good luck with your new tech business venture.
 You should consider the alternatives and choose to form a Delaware LLC.
-Even if you have not formed your LLC in Delaware, at a later date it can be converted to Delaware to take advantage of the Delaware LLC Act.
+Even if you have not formed your LLC in Delaware, at a later date you can convert it to Delaware to take advantage of the Delaware LLC Act.